 Through their experiences in each program, scholars are able to develop, implement and participate in projects that further their expertise and enhance goals of pharmacy education.

 The AACP/AAAS Congressional Fellowship Program, a partnership with the Congressional Science and Engineering Fellowship Program of the American Association for the Advancement of Science (AAAS), places highly-qualified pharmacy scholars within the offices of individual members of Congress or Congressional committees in which they serve as full-time Congressional staff members.
 Fellows gain invaluable experience in the policy and legislative processes of government, while contributing professional insights, perspectives and technical expertise from their disciplines.
 The Congressional Fellowship involves 12 months of residence in the Washington, D.C. area and work within the federal government.
 Questions concerning the Congressional Fellowship Program should be directed to William G. Lang, vice president of policy and advocacy.The Donald C. Brodie AACP Academic Scholar-in-Residence Program provides the scholar with a sabbatical opportunity to develop and examine public policy, conduct research and/or analyze an issue directly related to pharmacy education or AACP.
 The scholar will facilitate understanding of a major academic issue by the AACP membership, stimulate scholarly study and research in a focused area of pharmaceutical education and present a final report to AACP including data developed during the program, issues reviewed and strategic analysis and proposals.
 The term for the Donald C. Brodie AACP Academic Scholar-in-Residence program is variable, but would not exceed 12 months.
-Questions concerning the Brodie Scholar should be directed to Robert (Buzz) Kerr, vice president of academic affairs.
+Questions concerning the Brodie Scholar should be directed to Ruth E. Nemire, associate executive vice president.

 Applicants must submit the following materials to the AACP office via e-mail by Dec.
 1. The selection and announcement of the program and participant will follow within approximately 30 to 60 days.